 Maybe in the future, dealerships will primarily be test drive and service centers, rather than focusing on actually selling new cars.
 After all, current dealers make most of their money on extras, finance and servicing.

 It will be interesting to watch what impact Carwow, and any other imitators, will have on the automotive industry in the next few years.

-However, the legacy of the perception of poor quality still persists, and many of us would not normally consider buying from one of these brands.
-Therefore, in the traditional model, we would not normally visit one of their dealerships.
+However, the legacy of the perception of poor quality still persists, and many of us wouldn’t normally consider buying from one of these brands.
+In the traditional model, we wouldn’t usually visit one of their dealerships.
 This is where Rockar changes things.
-By placing an inviting looking showroom in a shopping center like Bluewater or Westfield, they draw in customers who would not normally visit an out of town Hyundai dealership.
+By placing an inviting-looking showroom in a shopping center like Bluewater or Westfield, they draw in customers who would not normally visit an out-of-town Hyundai dealership.